-Keep an eye on the expiration date written on the package once you open it, as the powder will last only for about 3 to 4 months.
-Make sure you eat your prepared jello before 7 to 10 days or if you plan to only eat small amounts once in a while, buy the sealed pre-prepared jellos available at grocery stores, as they can last 12 to 18 months in the fridge.
+After opening, check the expiry date on the package, as the powder has a lifespan of roughly 3 to 4 months.
+Consume prepared jello within 7 to 10 days, or if you only eat small portions sporadically, purchase sealed pre-made jellos from grocery stores, which can last up to 12 to 18 months in the refrigerator.

 Did you know you can use jello to make other foods?
 Here are some creative and delicious recipes for you to try.